curegit/precure-stylegan-ada/README.md

 ### Small Tools

 - `tools/check.py` analyzes the Chainer environment.
-- `tools/tile.py` creates a N by M tiled image matrix.
+- `tools/tile.py` creates an N by M tiled image matrix.

 ## See Also